HafsaHameed457/NT-Info/README.md

 | **Use with React**     | Separate setup with React; not built-in.   | Built for React applications.                 | Separate setup with React; more manual work. |
 | **Ideal For**          | Developers who need flexible, custom backends or APIs. | React developers building SEO-friendly and server-rendered web apps. | Modern backends needing clean async handling and lightweight frameworks. |

+### Summary

+Express: Best for general-purpose backends, REST APIs, or custom server-side applications.
+Great for flexibility and widespread ecosystem.
+Next.js: Perfect for React developers who want SSR, static site generation, or full-stack solutions with minimal setup.
+Koa: Ideal for developers seeking a lightweight, modern, and middleware-driven framework for building APIs.

+### Recommendation:

+Use Express for flexible APIs or backends.
+Use Next.js for React-based web apps with SSR or SSG.
+Use Koa if you need a cleaner, lightweight framework for APIs with better async handling.